-In the meantime, you have classes in which to enroll.
-The following are some thoughts and guidelines for you.
-Please be reassured that none of the enrollment choices you make during the July pre-enroll are final.
+The following are some thoughts and guidelines to help you think about your fall classes.
+Please rest assured that none of the enrollment choices you make during the July pre-enroll are final.
 After we meet during orientation you will have every opportunity to change your schedule.
 You can also make changes during the first three weeks of classes.

 Students typically enroll in 15 academic credits per semester.
 15 credits per semester will result in 120 credits in 8 semesters, which is required for graduation.
 In order to maintain full-time status students must enroll in at least 12 credits.
 New students are not permitted to enroll in more than 18 credits.

 PAM 1111 – Success in PAM and HCP (1 Credit)

 This course will help students develop goals for their time as a Cornell Undergraduate, including introducing them to resources and strategies for success at Cornell.
 In addition to demonstrating how to utilize advising tools, it will also review how to combine your new major with possible minors, study abroad in Washington, how best to integrate curricular and extracurricular activities, and begin exploring career options.
 Several classes are devoted to important topics all Cornell students should be aware of – the health and well-being offerings on campus, information about maintaining Academic Integrity – with specialized attention for HCP majors.
 The registrar’s office will automatically enroll you in this course.

 PAM 2350 – The U.S. Health Care System (3 Credits)

 The U.S. Health Care System is a required class for all HCP students.
 It is taught by Professor Sean Nicholson in the fall semester only.
 All other HCP students will be taking this class, so it is a really good way to meet the rest of your major.
 The registrar’s office will automatically enroll you in PAM 2350.

 CHEM 2070 – General Chemistry I (3 Credits)